dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 sufficiently infected by the idea, we\'ll run the software that brings the 21 million into existence.

-Of course, some people --- most people, I believe --- come to bitcoin in a roundabout way.
+Of course, some people--- most people, I believe--- come to bitcoin in a roundabout way.
 They think it\'s a speculative asset, something that exists to make more dollars, which is to say to make more fiat.
 Or they discover it via online gambling or other avenues, and this is how their